omgwtfgames/omgleaderboards/README.md

 You will probably never need to use this, but it's useful to know that it will run in the background each hour.

+## Bulk export of data

+So, you've decided you need to get your data out of *OMG Leaderboards*.
+Maybe you want to run some offline statistical analysis, maybe you are just moving to another leaderboard system and would like to import the existing scores.

+Enable the Remote API in app.yaml (uncomment the 'builtins' stuff).
+Run appcfg.py update so this change is reflected in the production app.
+You may want to put the app into read-only mode while you do the export (depending on your requirements).

+Edit tools/export_to_jsonlines.py to reflect your domain and App Engine SDK location.

+Run: python export_to_jsonlines.py | tee scores.json

+This will produce a file with one JSON object per line, for every Score entity in the datastore.

+Note that the free quotas for Google App Engine datastore reads are quite limited and the charges beyond the free quota are comparatively high.
+It may end up costing you a few dollars with billing enabled if you wish to export more than ~20,000 scores in a single day.